libuv/libuv/docs/src/guide/processes.rst

 servers, worker processes and other ways to make optimum use of CPU. libuv only supports sending **TCP sockets or other pipes** over pipes for now.

-To demonstrate, we will look at a echo server implementation that hands of clients to worker processes in a round-robin fashion.
+To demonstrate, we will look at an echo server implementation that hands off clients to worker processes in a round-robin fashion.
 This program is a bit involved, and while only snippets are included in the book, it is recommended to read the full code to really understand it.